 WHAT IS PSYCHOANALYSIS?

 Psychoanalysis is a treatment originally conceptualised by Viennese physician and neurologist Sigmund Freud.
-It is based on the theory that one’s present experience is shaped by past relationships and experiences.
+Psychoanalysis is based on the theory that one’s present experience is shaped by past relationships and experiences.
 It is an in-depth, long-term process, typically with sessions more than once per week.
 Psychoanalysts are trained over many years, undergoing personal psychoanalytic treatment, theoretical coursework and supervised practice.
 [Read more]

 WHAT IS PSYCHOTHERAPY?

 Psychotherapy draws on philosophical and theoretical frameworks to inform an understanding on what it means to be human.
 There are many different approaches to psychotherapy such as person-centered, systemic, psychodynamic, existential and play therapy.
-Most though not all university psychotherapy trainings involve a period of personal psychotherapy to ensure the psychotherapist has an appropriate level of self-awareness to effectively and ethically work with another.
+Most though not all psychotherapy trainings involve a period of personal psychotherapy to ensure the psychotherapist has an appropriate level of self-awareness to effectively and ethically work with another.

 WHAT IS IT FOR?